Why Your Azalea is Dying and How to Revive it

 How to Fix

-Apply a Fungicide: Copper fungicides work well on fungal diseases.
-Be sure to read the label for application instructions.
+Copper fungicides work well on fungal diseases.
+Be sure to read the label for application instructions and opt for cultural and preventative measures before spraying.

-Clean up your plants and garden: Prune and remove any infected plant material.
-Before you move onto pruning a new plant be sure to clean all of your tools so you don’t spread the infection to other areas of your yard.
+Prune and remove any infected plant material.
+Before you move on to pruning a new plant, be sure to clean all of your tools so you don’t spread the infection to other areas of your yard.

-Remove the infected plant material from your yard if possible, but definitely do not add it to your compost because the fungus will continue to spread throughout your compost and your yard as you later spread that compost.
+Remove the infected plant material from your yard if possible, but definitely do not add it to your compost.
+The fungus will continue to spread throughout your compost and your yard as you later spread that compost.

 Many of the reasons your azalea could be struggling are easy to remedy with a closer look at your plant care regimen and a slight change to what you have been doing.
 Azaleas are easy to maintain, and their flowers are a welcome springtime sight.

 The easiest way to grow a strong, healthy blooming shrub is to make sure you have them planted in a spot in your garden that suits all of the needs of the plant.
-Once you’ve done that, they will require very little from you at all.
+Once you’ve done that, they will require very little from you.

 Share This Post